zUnixorn/Arch-root-on-ZFS-install/README.md

 </tr>
 </table>

 Note that in this case the root pool is called zroot, same as in the arch wiki.
-But one may change it to somthing like rpool, like its typicaly called in solaris systems. \
+But one may change it to something like rpool, like its typically called in solaris systems. \
 \
 create the root and home datasets for `zroot` with